 Teams get called out specifically because some will need more reinforcement than others.
 Sales reps out in the field are constantly up against finding new ways to communicate the benefits of their product and services and book meetings.
 Reinforcing soft skill development helps give them a leg up when they’re standing in front of a potential customer and trying to tactfully overcome objections and just book that meeting.

 Did any of the above use cases sound like you or your team?
 Did you see your team fitting in more than one use case?
-If so, developing a mobile app may be the right fit for your team or organization.
-To help you get started, we’ve outlined the top eight things you should consider when developing a successful mobile learning strategy.
+If so, developing an app may be the right fit for your team or organization.